 Working in the opposite direction of "the most powerful antifibromatogenic steroid" progesterone, estrogen appears to lower IGF-1 and increases aldosterone and TGF-b1.[42,43,44]

-IGF-1 may have other beneficial effects in baldness including lowering SHBG and prolactin.
+IGF-1 may have other beneficial effects in baldness including increasing SHBG and lowering prolactin.
 Various problems associated with baldness including metabolic syndrome, heart disease, premature aging, depression and anxiety, also appear to be helped by increasing IGF-1 levels.
 According to a 2012 paper, "IGF-I treatment has never been related to oncogenesis."

 III: Identifying The Conductor